When to go - Mexico, Guatemala and Belize

-Mexico is one of the few countries that can be visited throughout the year – the weather is great all year around and the temperatures here rarely drop below 20 degrees in the plains and 15 degrees in the highlands.
+Mexico is one of the few countries that can be visited throughout the year.
+The weather is great all year round and the temperatures here rarely drop below 20 degrees in the plains and 15 degrees in the highlands.
 Dry season lasts from November to May with plenty of sunshine and a refreshing breeze by the coast.
+Ideal for spending time at the beach in Tulum.
 June brings the monsoon with higher temperatures, humid air and the occasional tropical shower.

 Travelling to Guatemala and Belize from Mexico